voyd-lang/voyd/README.md

 array.map n => n * 2
 ```

-Void also supports a concise syntax for passing closures to labeled arguments:
+Voyd also supports a concise syntax for passing closures to labeled arguments:

 ```rust
 try do():